garbarok/porfolio.dev/src/content/blog/en/tailwind-css-4-news.md

   url: "https://res.cloudinary.com/dl0qx4iof/image/upload/blog/tailwind-css-4.png"
   alt: "Tailwind CSS 4 performance - Rust engine optimization illustration"
 ---

+## What's New in Tailwind CSS 4?

+Tailwind CSS 4 is a complete rewrite of the framework, centered around a new Rust-powered compiler engine that delivers up to 10x performance improvements.
+The new version introduces a "CSS-first" configuration, removing the need for a `tailwind.config.js` file.

+The most important new features in Tailwind CSS 4 are:

+- **New Rust Engine:** Up to 10x faster builds and 75% less memory usage thanks to native parallelization.
+- **CSS-based Configuration:** The `tailwind.config.js` file is eliminated in favor of native CSS variables and the `@theme` directive within your main CSS file.
+- **Native Vite Integration:** It integrates directly as a Vite plugin (`@tailwindcss/vite`), removing the need for framework-specific wrappers like `@astrojs/tailwind`.
+- **CSS Plugins:** Plugins are now imported directly into the CSS using the `@plugin` directive.
+- **Native Container Queries Support:** Functionality that previously required a plugin is now built into the core.

 ## The Migration That Breaks Everything (and Why It's Worth It)